 - Containers – Many varieties of honeysuckle perform well in containers as long as they receive regular water and an application of 10-10-10 plant food at the beginning of the growing season.
 Provide a trellis for your container vine or allow it to hang in a basket.

 Caring for Honeysuckle Vines

 Other than occasional watering, honeysuckle vine care is not difficult; however, pruning is a good practice.
 Vine species of honeysuckle can become invasive as a ground cover, if not controlled, and require clipping to tame.
-Therefore, a regular shearing and shaping will keep this beauty within its boundaries.
-Pruning honeysuckle vine is generally done in the fall or winter, when the honeysuckle plant is dormant.
+Therefore, regular shearing and shaping will keep this beauty within its boundaries.
+Pruning honeysuckle vine is generally done in the fall or winter when the honeysuckle plant is dormant.
 If your honeysuckle vine has been left untamed, don’t worry about giving it a good heavy prune.
 The vine will pop back up again in the spring.
 If you wish to use honeysuckle vines for erosion control, you will not need to prune them.

 With annual pruning, honeysuckle vine care is not a problem.
 The plant will happily return each year, providing an abundance of blooms and sweet nectar for both you and wildlife.